baxtertyler/baxtertyler/README.md

 # Tyler Baxter 🏄‍♂️🏌️‍♂️

 I'm a computer science student attending the California Polytechnic State University at San Luis Obpispo.
-I hold the belief that technological development can be benefical for everyone and desire to persue a career that can have a lasting impact on the world
+I hold the belief that technological development can be benefical for everyone and desire to persue a career that can have a lasting impact on the world.
+My abilities revolved around full-stack software engineering and interpersonal communication and relationships, skills I leverage in my professional life.